GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: New tools and options in GENGA

 \section{New tools and options in GENGA}

 In the following section, we describe additional improvements and updates of GENGA since \cite{GrimmStadel2014}.
-The first is a new semi-active test particle mode, a function to use pre-defined masses, radii or orbital elements tables, a self-tuning performance optimization procedure and the support for AMD GPUs.
-More tools and functions are listed in the Appendix \ref{sect:AppB}.
-These consist of a real time visualization tool using openGL, a method to create exact reproducible results, an option for creating $a-e$ and $a-i$ grids of a simulation, and last an option for a GPU buffer for outputs.
+These updates are 1) a new semi-active test particle mode, 2) a function to use predefined masses, 3) radii or orbital elements tables, 4) a self-tuning performance optimization procedure and 5) the support for AMD GPUs.
+More tools and functions are listed in the Appendix \ref{sect:AppB}, which includes a real-time visualization tool using openGL, a method to create exact reproducible results, an option for creating $a-e$ and $a-i$ grids of a simulation, and an option for a GPU buffer for outputs.